patman007/patrickmason/02_midterm/m16/question.md

 Pick all true statements

-### Answer: A foreign key is in a child table & refers to the PK in the parent table.
+### Answer: A foreign key is in a child table & refers to the PK the parent table.
 ###         A foreign key is possilby null.
 ###         A foreign possibly has duplicates in the column it belongs to.